jmbjorndalen/scedit/README.md

 ----------------------
 Playing around with it should be fairly simple.

-* First, you need to edit create_auth.py to add usernames and passwords.
+* First, you need to edit create_auth.py to add user names and passwords.
 * Then you need to run create_auth.py to set up authentication.
 * Then run main.py